Skip Navigation

 Halton Region Public Health is currently enforcing Ontario’s Immunization of School Pupils Act (ISPA) (external link).

-Halton students born in 2011, 2012 and 2017, and whose immunization records are not up to date, are at risk of school suspension starting March 27, 2025, unless the required information is provided to Halton Region Public Health.
+Halton students born in 2011, 2012 and 2017, and whose immunization records are not up to date, have received a school suspension notice effective March 27, 2025.

 To avoid school suspension, Public Health is encouraging parents/guardians who have not updated their child’s records to complete the following actions as soon as possible:

-• Review the student’s record and submit any required information.
-For students who are 16 or older, or for those having trouble logging in to the online reporting system (ICON), please follow the instructions on our Report Your Immunizations webpage to access the online record.
+• Review your child’s online immunization record and submit any required or missing information.
+Please follow the instructions on our Report Your Immunizations webpage to access the online record.

-• If the student requires immunization, arrange to receive the vaccine dose(s) through their health care provider.
-If the student’s health care provider cannot provide the vaccine, check availability at a Public Health Community Immunization Clinic.
+• If your child requires immunization, arrange to receive the vaccine dose(s) through their health care provider.

 More information on immunizations required for school attendance